aliasoblomov/Backfill-GA4-to-BigQuery/README.md

    - Choose "JSON" as the key type and click "Create".
    - A JSON key file will be downloaded.
 Store it securely.

 ### Step 3: Setting Up OAuth for Desktop App

+To set up OAuth for a desktop application, you need to create an OAuth client ID in Google Cloud Console.
+Before creating an OAuth client ID, make sure to configure your consent screen if you don't have one already.

+#### Configure the Consent Screen:

+1. **Access Consent Screen Configuration**:
+   - In the Google Cloud Console, navigate to "APIs & Services > OAuth consent screen".
+   - Select the external user type.

+2. **Fill in Consent Screen Details**:
+   - Provide the necessary information, such as the app name, user support email, and developer contact information.
+   -  add your email (and others, if needed) in the "Test users" section.

+4. **Publish the App**:
+   - Once all necessary information is provided, save and publish your consent screen.

-1. **Create OAuth 2.0 Client ID**:
+#### Create OAuth 2.0 Client ID:

+1. **Navigate to Credentials**:
-   - Navigate to "APIs & Services > Credentials".
+   - Go to "APIs & Services > Credentials".

+2. **Create OAuth Client ID**:
    - Click "Create Credentials" and select "OAuth client ID".
-   - Choose "Desktop app" as the Application type, provide a name, and create.
+   - Choose "Desktop app" as the Application type.
+   - Provide a name for the client ID and click "Create".

-2. **Download OAuth Client Configuration**:
+3. **Download Client Configuration**:
-   - After creating the OAuth client ID, download the client configuration JSON file.
+   - After the OAuth client ID is created, download the client configuration JSON file.
-   - This file contains your client ID and secret, which are necessary for the OAuth flow.
+   - This file contains your client ID and secret, which are essential for the OAuth flow.

 #### Note:

-- The script uses the `token.pickle` file to store access tokens and refresh tokens.
-Once authenticated, you won't need to repeat the process unless the token is revoked or expired.
+- The script uses a `token.pickle` file to store access tokens and refresh tokens.
+Once authenticated, you won't need to repeat the authentication process unless the token is revoked or expired.
+- Ensure that the JSON file is stored securely and referenced correctly in your project.

 ### Step 4: Configuration File